Published

 I initially wrote my gatsby-node.js

-don't like mindlessly copy-pasting stuff.
-In the end I managed to port everything to
+mindlessly copy-pasting stuff.
+In the end I managed to port

 .